journalprivacyconfidentiality/jpc-docs/ojs/website-static-conference-issue.md

 ### Handling of submissions

 - The proposers of the special issue should designate two or more Guest Editors.
-- The Journal will designate one or more members of the Editorial Board who will responsible for oversight of the process.
+- The Journal will designate one or more members of the Editorial Board who will be responsible for oversight of the process.
 When the special issue is associated with a conference or workshop, it is expected that these Guest Editors attend the conference or workshop.
 - Guest Editors are also responsible for submissions to the special issue that do not stem from conference participants.
 Should the number of such submissions be large, Guest Editors or members of the Editorial Board may handle some of these.
-- GUest Editors handle the choice of reviewers, and recommend a decision for each submitted paper.
+- Guest Editors handle the choice of reviewers, and recommend a decision for each submitted paper.
   - [Reviewer guidelines](https://journalprivacyconfidentiality.org/index.php/jpc/reviewer-guidelines) are available on the JPC website.
 - Recommendations are reviewed and approved by the Editor in Chief of JPC.
   - [Reviewing policies](https://journalprivacyconfidentiality.org/index.php/jpc/policies#reviewing-process) and [Conflict of interest rules](https://journalprivacyconfidentiality.org/index.php/jpc/policies#journal-policies-on-conflicts-of-interest-competing-interests) apply.